kwebio/kweb-core/README.md

 ## Overview

-Kweb is a new way to create beautiful, efficient, and scalable websites in Kotlin, that handles server-browser communication automatically.
-Kweb challenges the dogmas that have built up around web development over the years, and the result is refreshing in its simplicity and flexibility.
+Kweb is a new way to create beautiful, efficient, and scalable websites in Kotlin, where server-browser communication is handled automatically.

 ## Simplest Example